Flood hazard land use management

 The B.C.
 Government has prepared the following guidance and planning documents to assist local governments, land use mangers and approving officers in developing land use management plans and making subdivision approval decisions in flood hazard areas.

-The Local Government Act requires local governments to consider these Flood Hazard Area Land Use Management Guidelines for floodplains:
+The Local Government Act requires local governments to consider the Flood Hazard Area Land Use Management Guidelines for floodplains: